Trains to Life – Trains to Death

+Description

 The sculpture depicts two groups of children.
 One group is a pair of children symbolizing those saved by the Kindertransport, which brought 10,000 Jewish children from soon-to-be Nazi-occupied countries in Eastern Europe to safety in the United Kingdom and other countries.
 The other group consists of five children, who represent the 1,600,000 Jewish and non-Jewish children brought by Holocaust trains to the concentration camps and later killed there.
 Meisler himself was among those saved by the Kindertransport.

+History

+In January 2023 the monument was vandalized, graffiti on the statues of children appearing to show mosques on the body of one child and the suitcase of another.